 tux > saptune solution list

-saptune knows the following
+saptune knows the following tuning solutions (group of SAP notes):

-BOBJ Profile for servers hosting SAP BusinessObjects.
+BOBJ Solution for running SAP BusinessObjects.

 Alternatively, you can tune the computer according to recommendations from specific SAP Notes.
 A list of notes that you can tune for is available via: